GCPartner/datadog-eventarc-cloud-functions/tutorial.md

 This script will do almost everything for you, it will automatically pause and ask you to do the following two steps:
 * Adding the EventArc integration to DataDog
   * Login to the DataDog App
-  * Click Itegrations > Integrations
+  * Click Integrations > Integrations
   * Search for "EventArc"
   * On the EventArc "Card" click "+ Available"
   * Click on the "Configure" Tab
   * Click on "+ Add New"
   * Fill out the "CHANNEL FULL NAME" & "ACTIVATION TOKEN"
+    * These values will be automatically printed to the screen once the script has been run
   * Click the checkmark
 * Setting you Name Servers (NS) for you domain or sub-domain
   * This is different for every registrar, you'll need to refer to their documentation
+    * These values will be automatically printed to the screen once the script has been run

 Once those steps are confirmed you must type exactly "Setup Complete!" and strike enter, and the rest of the deployment will continue.
 This could take aroun 45 minutes.

+Thank you!